Ruin probabilities for risk processes in a bipartite network: Abstract

 \section{Abstract}

-This paper studies hitting probabilies of a constant barrier for single and multiple components of a multivariate compound Poisson process.
-The components of the process are allowed to be dependent, with the dependency structure of the components induced by a random bipartite network.
-In analogy with the non-network scenario, a network Pollaczek-Khintchine parameter $P$ is introduced.
-This random parameter, which depends on the bipartite network, is crucial for the hitting probabilities.
-Under certain conditions on the network and for light-tailed jump distributions we obtain Lundberg bounds and, for exponential jump distributions, exact results for the hitting probabilities.
-For large sparse networks, the parameter $P$ is approximated by a function of independent Poisson variables.
-As applications, risk balancing networks in ruin theory and load balancing networks in queuing theory are discussed.
+This paper studies risk balancing features in an insurance market by evaluating ruin probabilities for single and multiple components of a multivariate compound Poisson risk process.
+The dependence of the components of the process is induced by a random bipartite network.
+In analogy with the non-network scenario, a network ruin parameter is introduced.
+This random parameter, which depends on the bipartite network, is crucial for the ruin probabilities.
+Under certain conditions on the network and for light-tailed claim size distributions we obtain Lundberg bounds and, for exponential claim size distributions, exact results for the ruin probabilities.
+For large sparse networks, the network ruin parameter is approximated by a function of independent Poisson variables.